About STABLE Accounts

 The Achieving a Better Life Experience ("ABLE") Act was passed by Congress in December of 2014.
 It is the federal legislation that allows families and individuals with disabilities the opportunity to create tax-advantaged accounts that can be used to help maintain health, independence, and quality of life.
 To read the legislation, visit this link.

 New Hampshire RSA 195-K establishes the rules for STABLE NH.
-New Hampshire Governor’s Commission on Disability Executive Director Chuck Saia and New Hampshire State Treasurer Bill Dwyer jointly administer this program.
+New Hampshire Governor’s Commission on Disability Executive Director Chuck Saia and New Hampshire State Treasurer Monica Mezzapelle jointly administer this program.